 Practices for improvement

 Table 1 gives examples of practices that influence each type of agricultural GHG, along with associated challenges and opportunities.
 In addition to gains in efficiency and climate resiliency associated with lowering GHGs, programs are available to help with improvements.
-For more information on possible programs go to the Canadian Agricultural Partnership - Alberta.
+For more information on possible programs, see Sustainable Canadian Agricultural Partnership.

 Table 1.
 Ways to lower carbon footprints while increasing efficiencies and climate resiliency in livestock production.